-Replacing a home’s siding is a great way to improve its curb appeal and resale value.
+Replacing a home’s exterior such as siding and window trim is a great way to improve its curb appeal and resale value.
 In fact, according to the 2018 Cost vs. Value Report put out by Remodeling Magazine, 76.7 percent of the cost to replace the siding is recouped upon resale.

 Removing the old siding also gives homeowners the opportunity to improve the homes energy efficiency by adding a high-quality house wrap, like Barricade® Building Wrap, to the exterior of the home.
 When properly installed, house wrap protects a home against air and water leaks.
 When remodeling the exterior of a home, the correct application of house wrap around the existing windows and doors is particularly critical to preventing moisture and air intrusion and ensuring an energy-efficient, durable and healthy home.